Imran Khan files candidacy papers for nine NA constituencies: report - ExBulletin

 Imran Khan files candidacy papers for nine NA constituencies: report

-Lahore [Pakistan], Aug 14 (ANI): Pakistani Tehreek-e-Insaf (PTI) leader and former Pakistani Prime Minister Imran Khan has filed the candidacies of the nine National Assembly constituencies, Geo News reported on Sunday.
-On August 6, the PTI leader announced that he would challenge by-votes on the nine vacant Assembly seats after the Election Commission of Pakistan published the timetable. find any other suitable candidate and the expenses to be incurred in subsequent by-elections if Imran Khan wins several seats and leaves all but one.
-A petition has been filed in the Lahore High Court regarding Imran Khan’s decision to contest the election on the nine vacant seats.
+On August 6, the leader of the PTI announced that he would take part in partial polls on the nine vacant seats in the Assembly after the Election Commission of Pakistan published the timetable.

+Khan’s announcement to contest the nine-seat by-elections came as a surprise to many, with some commentators wondering if the PTI president could not find another suitable candidate and the expense to be incurred in the subsequent by-elections if Imran Khan won several seats and quit all but one.

+A petition has been filed in the Lahore High Court regarding Imran Khan’s decision to stand for election on the nine vacant seats.
 The petitioner, Mian Asif Mehmood, Punjab chairman of the Amun Taraqqi party, had asked the court to prevent the PTI chairman from contesting the by-elections on the nine seats in the “interest of the country”.
 However, the LHC rejected the plea.

+The Election Commission of Pakistan has announced that by-elections for nine National Assembly (NA) seats will be held on September 25.

 Sources